-Trained First Aiders are responsible for keeping a record of all first-aid related incidents that occur within the School.
+The Principal First Aider is responsible for keeping a record of all first-aid related incidents that occur within the School.
 They keep a central record of all first-aid treatment given by a first-aider.
 They are responsible for checking the first-aid containers are stocked and re-stocked as necessary.
 They are also responsible for ensuring the medical room has all the equipment and facilities required.
 Parents of children with known medical conditions are to give their consent to the School's Principal First Aider to administer drugs if necessary.
-Where a Trained First Aider cannot access Medi-Tracker, the Principal First Aider will have overall responsibility.